ISO Property Protection Class Rating

 PPC Rating of 5

 Many homes in the district outside of 5 road miles from the above stations are still covered by the new ISO 5 rating.
 Auto-aid agreements are in place to provide this coverage.
-If you have any questions about your rating, please call Jennifer Hinderman 303-582-5768 x2 or email: email@example.com.
+If you have any questions about your rating, please call Jennifer Hinderman 303-582-5768 x701 or email: firstname.lastname@example.org.

 Letter from ISO with confirmation of new rating schedule for Timberline Fire: